ananyaajay/PRODIGY_GA_01/README.md

 # PRODIGY_GA_01
+AI TEXT GENEREATOR
-A model that generates coherent and contextually relevant text based on a given prompt.
+This is a simple model that generates coherent and contextually relevant text based on a given prompt.
+With the use of GPT-2, a transformer model is developed by OpenAI